Skip to Main Content

 Laptops and calculators can be checked out for the length of a semester.

-When the student-athlete has borrowed technology in their possession, it is understood that the laptop will be used for university coursework and will use best practices.
+When the student-athlete has borrowed technology in their possession, it is understood that the technology will be used for university coursework and will use best practices.

 If something goes wrong with the laptop or calculator, the student-athlete shall notify SACE staff as soon as possible.
 If new programs need to be downloaded, please contact SACE or the ITS Help Desk (620-HELP).